kkamagui/IRON-HID/README.md

 - **RN-42 Silver**
  - Bluetooth module for serial communication

-> I recommanded you to use Teensy board.
-Because Arudino Mega board has two microcontroller, and I should make each firmware for them.
-It is a little inconvient than Teensy.
-In this reason, I develop features using Teensy board first, and port them to Arduino.
+> I recommended you to use Teensy board.
+Because Arduino Mega board has two microcontrollers, and I should make each firmware for them.
+It is a little inconvenient than Teensy.
+In this reason, I develop features using Teensy board first and port them to Arduino.

 ## How to make hardware
-The detailed sequence of making hardware are shown in my HITBSecConf 2016 presentation file.
+The detailed sequence of making hardware is shown in my HITBSecConf 2016 presentation file.

 Please see this file.
 [IRON-HID Presentation File](http://conference.hitb.org/hitbsecconf2016ams/sessions/iron-hid-create-your-own-bad-usb-device/)

 # How to Build IRON-HID Software
-IRON-HID is composed of three kinds of software, a firmware for a custom device, a commander program for Android Smartphone, a test agent progam for POS systems and PCs.
+IRON-HID is composed of three kinds of software, a firmware for a custom device, a commander program for Android Smartphone, a test agent program for POS systems and PCs.

 ## Build IRON-HID Firmware and Upload
-You download Ubuntu 14.04 LTS 32bit DVD image from Ubuntu official website(http://www.ubuntu.com/download/desktop) .
+You download Ubuntu 14.04 LTS 32bit DVD image from Ubuntu official website(http://www.ubuntu.com/download/desktop).
 After downloading Ubuntu image and installing Ubuntu OS, you open a terminal program and type like this for installing AVR-GCC 4.8.2.

 ```bash
 $>sudo apt-get install gcc-avr binutils-avr gdb-avr avr-libc dfu-programmer avrdude